 Applicants from China are required to submit official transcripts, graduation diploma, and degree certificate in Chinese with official, literal translations in English.

-Applicants whose native language is not English are required to provide proof of English language proficiency as demonstrated by a score of 79 iBT on the TOEFL (Test of English as a Foreign Language) or by a score of 6.5 on the academic IELTS (International English Language Testing System).
+Applicants who are not U.S. citizens or Permanent Residents are required to provide proof of English language proficiency as demonstrated by a score of 79 iBT on the TOEFL (Test of English as a Foreign Language), an overall band score of 6.5 on the academic IELTS (International English Language Testing System), or a score of 58 on the PTE (Pearson Test of English) Academic.
 Bradley's institutional code for score reporting is 1070.
-Non-native English speakers who have earned a degree from a U.S. institution or from an institution in a country where the official language is English are exempt from this requirement.
+All scores should be sent directly to Bradley University.

 Note: Due to the COVID-19 pandemic, an at-home version of the TOEFL and IELTS (Indicator) tests are currently offered in most parts of the world.
 In addition, the Graduate School is temporarily accepting the E3PT (English3 Proficiency Test) with a minimum score of 68.
 The E3PT can be taken from home on either a PC or a Mac.